decyphertek-io/decyphertek/docs/Zoneminder.md

 Login
 -----
-    # There is a redirect bug that I am troubleshooting , need to have the /zm added .
+    # There is a redirect bug, need to have the /zm added .
     https://hostname_or_ip/zm

 Api